awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  For DB instances associated with a global database, the factors affecting performance might be different in each AWS Region\.
 For example, the DB instances in each region might have different capacity\.

  For information about using Performance Insights, see [Using Amazon RDS Performance Insights](USER_PerfInsights.md)\.

+## Using Multiple Secondary Regions with Aurora Global Database<a name="aurora-global-database-multiple-secondary-regions"></a>

+ When your Aurora global database includes more than one secondary region, you can choose which AWS Region to fail over to in case of an outage affecting the primary AWS Region\.
+To help determine which secondary region to choose, you can monitor the replication lag for all the secondary regions\.
+If one secondary region has substantially less replication lag than the others, that's a good indication that the associated Aurora cluster has enough database and network capacity to take over the full read\-write workload for your application\.

+ When your global database has multiple secondary regions, you must detach all the secondary regions if the primary region experiences an outage\.
+Then, you promote one of those secondary regions to be the new primary region\.
+Finally, you create new clusters in each of the other secondary regions and attach those clusters to the global database\.

 ## Using Aurora Global Database with Other AWS Services<a name="aurora-global-database-interop"></a>